Last Updated on

 Check out one of our favorite Omaha restaurants, Dante at a wine dinner we attended.

 When one of your favorite restaurants asks you to come in and work with them to create a special cocktail to be offered on the menu for a special wine dinner, you jump at the chance!
 We were asked by the fine folks at Dante Ristorante Pizzeria to take part in their Tuscan Wine Dinner and create a cocktail that would compliment the cuisine of Chef Nick Strawhecker who was creating a special menu inspired by his time working at Il Falconiere, a Michelin starred restaurant in the heart of Tuscany.

 This post contains sponsored content brought to you by Dante Ristorante Pizzeria..
 We were provided a complimentary dining experience In exchange for the creation of a cocktail recipe, but all opinions and views presented here are 100% our own.
+There are also Affiliate links, and we make commission off of these.
 For further information, or if you are interested in working with us please see our Disclaimer page.

 For this wine dinner, Dante took us down memory lane to Chef Strawhecker’s time working at Il Falconiere which is owned by the same family as the winery featured for this dinner, Baracchi wines.
 Set in the heart of the vineyard, Il Falconiere has been owned by the Baracchi family for over 7 generations, and along with the Baracchi vineyards has focused on bringing incredible quality to their products, with Il Falconiere being awarded a coveted Michelin star and several of the Baracchi Wines getting awarded over 90 points by Wine Spectator.